-Zimbabwean independence has been characterised by two significant factors: (i) the unity of Mashonaland in its support of Harare’s systematic oppression of Matabeleland, and (ii) Matabeleland’s disquiet and disunity in her fight of Harare’s oppressive regime.
-Suffice to say the outcome has been a devastating loss of socio-political authority in Matabeleland.
+Zimbabwean independence has been characterised by two significant factors: [i] the unity of Mashonaland in its support of Harare’s systemic oppression of Matabeleland, and [ii] Matabeleland’s disquiet and disunity in her fight of Harare’s oppressive regime.
+Suffice to say the outcome has been a devastating loss of sociopolitical authority in Matabeleland.

-All of Matabeleland dreams are in vain without unity; Matabeleland lies broken today for the lack of unity of purpose.
-For decades socio-political discomfort levels have been rising in the region albeit, only conveyed through ineffectual muffled and disorganised voices.
+All of Matabeleland dreams are in vain without unity; Matabeleland lies broken today and vulnerable to further abuse by Harare due to the lack of unity of purpose.
+For decades sociopolitical discomfort levels have been rising in the region albeit, only conveyed through ineffectual muffled and disorganised voices.
 The nation cannot afford and must not accommodate divisive polity if it is to defeat a committed and united enemy.

-Matabeleland requires an apolitical leadership that will preserve our heritage; more importantly a leadership that will preserve ethnic and cultural diversity, nourish and strengthen communities and the Matabeleland nation.
+Ideally, Matabeleland requires an apolitical leadership that will preserve our heritage; more importantly, a leadership that will represent and preserve ethnic and cultural diversity, nourish and strengthen communities and the Matabeleland nation.

-We need to work together to formulate a more moderate and inclusive traditional leadership.
+We need to work together to formulate a more acceptable and inclusive traditional leadership.
 I thus, suggest a Collective Head of the Nation to be made primarily of the existing chiefs in the region.
-This would be a committee of equals; a Head of Chiefs and a deputy would be selected annually by the chiefs themselves and the role would be rotated annually.
+This would be a committee of equals; a Head-of-Chiefs and a deputy would be selected annually by the chiefs themselves and the role would be rotated annually.

 I perceive the role of the Collective Head of the Nation to be that of deliberating on matters of national interest including playing an advisory role to politicians and government.
 I envisage this group playing a role more or less like the House of Lords in the UK.
 The House of Lords is the second chamber of the UK Parliament.